 My files, source unknown.

-1/2 cup pecan pieces
+- ½ cup pecan pieces

-2 tablespoons sugar
+- 2 Tablespoons sugar

-1 large egg yolk
+- 1 large egg yolk

-2 nectarines, halved and pitted
+- 2 nectarines, halved and pitted

 - 1 Tablespoon brown sugar

-pinch of cinnamon
+- Pinch of cinnamon

-whipped cream or ice cream (optional)
+- Whipped cream or ice cream (optional)

-- Preheat oven to 425.
-Grease a 9X13 baking pan and set it aside.
+- Preheat oven to 425°F. Grease a 9×13-inch baking pan and set it aside.

 - In the bowl of a food processor process the pecans until they are finely ground.
-Add 2 tablespoons sugar and the egg yolk and pulse until combined.
+Add 2 Tablespoons sugar and the egg yolk and pulse until combined.

 - Combine the brown sugar and cinnamon and then sprinkle it over the top of the nectarines.
 Drizzle a little maple syrup over the top.

 Note: This recipe can be doubled or tripled.
 Great served with whipped cream or ice cream.